Last Updated on December 26, 2022 by admin

 2. History & Hauntings of Salem Walking Tour

 One excellent way of navigating the city is to take a walking tour with an experienced guide.
 In the History & Hauntings of Salem Walking Tour, you’ll get to learn about over 400 years of history in the town of Salem.
 There’s also an option to choose a nighttime tour led by lantern light, if you’re looking for an even spookier experience.
 The tour is two hours long.
 You’ll see important sites such as the Burying Point Cemetery, Ropes Mansion, and Witch House.
-You can book your tour ticket here.

 3. Salem Witch Trials Historical Walking Tour